canorve/EllipSect/paper/paper.md

 using GALFIT [@rios21].
 Moreover, EllipSect was used in a study of dust nuclear structures of a sample of Active Galactic Nuclei (AGN) in the local Universe through Hubble Space Telescope (HST) images, surface brightness models and radiative transfer simulations [@reyes21].
+EllipSect, also generate publication quality plots.

 # Usage

-We designed ``EllipSect`` to be easy to use for any researcher from the Astronomy community.
+We designed ``EllipSect`` to be user-friendly for any researcher from the Astronomy community.
 It omits any direct interaction with the code or translation of GALFIT's data format.
 The program is easily executed via the command line.
 It only requires the latest GALFIT's output files.